 - Attend all required classes and events.
 Arrive on time.
-Stay until class is over. - Bring required tools and supplies and have them ready for use each day. - Treat staff, instructors, guests, and other students with respect. - Follow directions from instructors and staff, especially related to safety, including all COVID-19 protocols. - Handle school equipment with care and abide by all state, federal, and international laws when using school computers. - Resolve conflicts in a positive manner, starting with the person with whom they have the conflict and asking for conflict resolution support as needed from an instructor and/or the Education Director.
+Stay until class is over. - Bring required tools and supplies and have them ready for use each day. - Treat staff, instructors, guests, and other students with respect. - Follow directions from instructors and staff, especially related to safety. - Handle school equipment with care and abide by all state, federal, and international laws when using school - Resolve conflicts in a positive manner, starting with the person with whom they have the conflict and asking for conflict resolution support as needed from an instructor and/or the Education Director.